Xuming8812/3D-Simulator-of-Solar-System/REPORT.md

 }
 ```
 ### Exception Handling
+A dialog is generated with warning information when inputs or file path are invalid.
+- Users are allowed to modidy basic parameters.
+New parameters should be positive numbers(within a range), or dialog would show error information and suggest users to re-enter.
+- The file path of object information should be valid, or dialog would prompt the error path.

 ## Testing and Evaluation
 The operating system and software compiler/library version(s) tested are as follows.